microscaling/microscaling/README.md

 - We're planning to add support for a number of different schedulers.
 If there's one you'd particularly like to see us support, please let us know.
 - We can improve performance by parallelizing requests to the Docker remote API.
 - In this demo we simply randomize demand, but we'll add support for real-work demand models.
-- The state API is currently hard-coded to our demo priority1 & priority2 tasks.
-We'll make it much more generic to support any task more complex scenarios.

 ## Contact Us